Federated k-Means over Networks: Introduction

 \section{Introduction}

 Clustering is one of the most fundamental and widely-used techniques for data analysis and unsupervised machine learning (ML) \cite{MLBasics,hastie01statisticallearning,AaltoDictofML}.
 The goal of clustering is to decompose a given dataset into coherent sub-groups or clusters \cite{MLBasics,hastie01statisticallearning,BishopBook}.
-In what follows, our focus will be on hard clustering where the clusters are non-overlapping, i.e., they form a partition of the dataset.
+Our focus is on hard clustering where the clusters are non-overlapping, i.e., they form a partition of the dataset.

-A widely-used clustering principle for data points characterized by Euclidean feature vectors is $k$-means \cite[Sec.
-8.1]{MLBasics}.
-Mathematically, $k$-means amounts to partitioning the data point into $k$ non-overlapping clusters such that the resulting clustering error is minimal.
-The clustering error is measured by the average squared Euclidean distance between each data point and its nearest cluster centroid.
+A widely used clustering method for Euclidean feature vectors is $k$-means \cite[Sec.~8.1]{MLBasics}.
+The method partitions data points into $\nrcluster$ clusters by minimizing the average squared Euclidean distance to the nearest cluster centroid.
+As this problem is NP-hard in general \cite{Aloise:2009aa}, practical solutions rely on (variations of) Lloyd's algorithm \cite{Lloyd1982,Gray1980}.

-It turns out that solving the $k$-means problem is NP-hard in general \cite{Aloise:2009aa}.
-Nevertheless, we can obtain approximate solutions by an iterative scheme which is referred to as Lloyd's method \cite{Lloyd1982,Gray1980}.
-This method alternates between updating the cluster assignments for given cluster centroids and, in turn, updating the cluster centroids.
-Trivially, each of these steps can never increase the clustering error which, in turn, ensures that Lloyd's method is guaranteed to converge in terms of clustering error.

-While conceptually straightforward, a direct implementation of Lloyd's method for $k$-means requires access to the entire dataset.
-A naive gathering (or pooling) of local datasets at a central location (e.g., a server) might not be feasible for technical or legal reasons \cite{GDPR2016,AIAct,Wollschlaeger2017,Satyanarayanan2017,Ates:2021ug,BOYES20181,BigDataNetworksBook}.
-Instead, we can use distributed algorithms that combine computational resources of each devices with communication links between some of them.

-Distributed algorithms are privacy-friendly since they do not exchange raw data but only the results of local computations.
-One trivial extreme case of such an distributed algorithm consists of running a separate $k$-means method independently at each device.
-This approach is not useful for small local dataset that do not carry sufficient information individually.
-Another, less trivial, example for a distributed algorithm is obtained by coupling the local $k$-means instances by some consensus protocol that enforces identical cluster centroids at each device.
-However, enforcing identical cluster centroid can be suboptimal when local datasets are heterogeneous statistically.

-As a compromise between fully independent device-wise and global server-based $k$-means, we couple the local $k$-means instances by requiring similar cluster centroids at devices connected via a bi-directional link.
-This coupling arises from penalizing a measure for the dis-agreement between local cluster centroids at connected devices.
-The resulting federated clustering methods is an instance of GTVMin \cite{JungFLBook}.

-In contrast to existing federated clustering methods that compute a single (global) set of cluster centroids, our method delivers a separate set of cluster centroids for each well-connected subset of devices.
-This behaviour is appealing for applications where local datasets have varying probability distributions and the connectivity between devices somewhat reflects the similarity between probability distributions of local datasets.